 2. Then, start your computer.

-When you see that the computer is starting up, press-hold the power button for 5 secs to force shutdown your device.
+As soon as something appears on screen, just press and hold the power button for 5 secs to force shutdown your device.

 4. Then, click on “Advanced options“.